jamisonderek/demo-42/README.md

 # demo-42
 Hello,
-This is just a project
+This is just a main project
 for understanding
 how github works.
 My main concern is that